Hopi Yellow Lima Bean, Butterbean, pre-colonial Heirloom

 Firefly Farm & Mercantile may substitute based on supplier availability

-Italian Heirloom Tomato, organic
+Italian Heirloom Tomato, organic options available

 The Seed Savers Exchange - Winner of Seed Exchange's 2012 Tomato Tasting.
 Outstanding variety from Italy.
 Plants are loaded with red fruits weighing over a pound.
 One of the most productive varieties we have grown at Heritage Farm.
 Excellent full tomato flavor.
 Ideal for slicing and canning—very little waste and easy to peel.
 Indeterminate, 70-80 days from transplant.